Cornell-Tech-Turtlebot/maze-simulation/README.md

 roslaunch maze.launch
 ```

-The maze world will load  in Gazebo and the robot will be position in the middle.
+The maze world will load  in Gazebo and the robot will be approximately in the center.